Teacher Professional Development

-The CIC will be offering a STEM EDA professional development workshop to middle school teachers in your area on the above mentioned dates.
+The CIC will be offering a Computer Science professional development workshop to elementary, middle, and high school teachers in your area on the above mentioned dates.
 Learn more at www.nicerc.org/curricula/stem-eda.

 1. IT-oLogy Training

 Applying Computer Science Fundamentals to Specific Course Subjects